Electronegativity: Sanderson electronegativity equalization

 R.T.
-Sanderson has also noted the relationship between Mulliken electronegativity and atomic size, and has proposed a method of calculation based on the reciprocal of the atomic volume.
+Sanderson has also noted the relationship between Mulliken electronegativity and atomic size and has proposed a method of calculation based on the reciprocal of the atomic volume.
 With a knowledge of bond lengths, Sanderson's model allows the estimation of bond energies in a wide range of compounds.
 Sanderson's model has also been used to calculate molecular geometry, s-electron energy, NMR spin-spin coupling constants and other parameters for organic compounds.
-This work underlies the concept of electronegativity equalization, which suggests that electrons distribute themselves around a molecule to minimize or to equalize the Mulliken electronegativity.
+This work underlies the concept of electronegativity equalization, which suggests that electrons distribute themselves around a molecule to minimize or equalize the Mulliken electronegativity.
 This behavior is analogous to the equalization of chemical potential in macroscopic thermodynamics.